jliljebl/flowblade/flowblade-trunk/docs/INSTALLING.md

 Flowblade is currently a 100% script application, and all the dependencies should be available in popular distributions, so in most cases it should be possible to install and run Flowblade without compiling anything.

-**First download 1.6 tar.gz** source archive file from <a href="https://www.dropbox.com/s/2i70jzatz71o11j/flowblade-1.6.0.tar.gz?dl=0">here.</a>
+**First download 1.8 tar.gz** source archive file from <a href="https://www.dropbox.com/s/j0f1uzl2grsivzw/flowblade-1.8.0.tar.gz?dl=0">here.</a>

   * Extract archive into a folder of your choosing
   * Install dependencies.
 See [Dependencies](DEPENDENCIES.md) doc for more information.
   * If you have Flowblade installed in your system, you probably have the dependencies installed, unless some new ones have been added.
-  * Launch by running script *.../flowblade-1.4.0/flowblade* that was created in the folder where archive was unpacked.
+  * Launch by running script *.../flowblade-1.8.0/flowblade* that was created in the folder where archive was unpacked.
-  * Note that if you have Flowblade installed you will need use full path to repository version or navigate to the folder containing launch script and use command "./flowblade" to launch repository version instead of installed version.
+  * Note that if you have Flowblade installed yu will need use full path to repository version or navigate to the folder containing launch script and use command "./flowblade" to launch repository version instead of installed version.

 *Please note these issues with Dropbox download:*
 <ul>